Sleeepyzz/OS-Project/README.md

 - PIT

 License:
-All my code is under the GPL 3 license unless otherwise specified.
+All my code is under the GNU General Public License unless said otherwise in that file.
-So use it as much as you want as long as you give me credit.